millacarmona/morphospace/README.md

   proj_shapes(shapes = detr_shapes, col = species) %>%
   proj_consensus(shapes = detr_mshapes, pch=16) %>%
   proj_groups(shapes = detr_shapes, groups = species)
-title("Ignore this one, is a prerequisite for the next plot")
 # Project the axis of maximum intraspecific variation of each species (i.e. a PCA
 # of the subsamples corresponding gto each species)
 for(i in 1:nlevels(species)){